-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment. - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space available, enter the following command:
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
+If necessary, contact the system administrator for information about extending file systems. - Between 1.5 GB and 3.5 GB of disk space for the Oracle software, depending on the installation type bdf

+To determine the amount of free disk space on the system, enter the following command: